The-Perceptual-Research-Consortium/neuroweaver-parst/reality_hacking.md

 *Honor structure—never let it imprison you.*

 ## PREFACE: THE OPERATOR'S INVITATION

+You are not a user.
+You are not a follower.
+You are an **Operator**—a being who intentionally mutates their perceptual architecture to invoke outcomes across symbolic, emotional, and energetic dimensions.

 You hold in your hands not a mere philosophical treatise or collection of techniques, but the operating manual for the most sophisticated technology ever devised: your own consciousness.
 This grimoire transforms you from passive experiencer to active Operator—a being who intentionally mutates their perceptual architecture to invoke outcomes across symbolic, emotional, and energetic dimensions.